artefactory/train-fastai-custom-aiplatform/README.md

 # Introduction
-Ever wanted to quickly train a text classifier without having to worry about lame things like "which framework should I use ?" or "should I create a VM to run on GPU?" ?
+Ever wanted to quickly train a text classifier without having to worry about lame things like "which framework should I use ?" or "should I use a VM to run on GPU?" ?
 Well, this repo should help you.

 Thanks to AI Platform, a fully-managed cost-effective service provided by Google Cloud Platform, you can now train ML models directly on cloud using any framework you want by deploying a custom Docker container hosting your training code on GCR, and calling it from your machine with a simple command.

 You will find in this repo everything you need to easily build and deploy a custom Docker container to train a text-classifier on AI Platform with FastAI, a PyTorch wrapper that allows you to train powerful models with only few samples thanks to transfer learning.
+Indeed, FastAI text classifiers are created using ULM FiT method, which allows you to create classifiers using pre-trained Language models (you can find more details [here](https://towardsdatascience.com/understanding-language-modelling-nlp-part-1-ulmfit-b557a63a672b#:~:text=Universal%20Language%20Model%20FIne%2DTuning,by%20XLNet%20in%20text%20classification%5D.), but don't worry, you can follow this tutorial without knowing anything about language models).

 By simply modifying few lines of code, you'll be able to create a text classifier adapted to your particular use case, whether you need to assign sentiment scores to movie reviews of a french website, or predict if a Japanese Instagram publication is about beauty or food.